From Pruning to Grafting: Dynamic Knowledge Redistribution via Learnable Layer Fusion: Experiments

 \subsection{Experimental Setting}

-FuseGPT is implemented based on Hugging Face Transformers~\cite{wolf2019huggingface} together with Pytorch~\cite{paszke2019pytorch}.
-The experiments are conducted on one NVIDIA H800 PCIe 80GB graphics card with CUDA Driver 12.6.
-When deployed for evaluation, we can explicitly compute and store $\mathbf{W} = \mathbf{W} + \mathbf{C}\odot\mathbf{W}_p$ and perform inference as usual, thus no additional costs are produced.
-We randomly selected samples from WikiText-2 training dataset~\cite{merity2016pointer} as calibration and fine-tuning data.
-Without special description, we use $32$ samples for calibration and $1024$ samples for fine-tuning, which is extremely lightweight for model compression.
-We use the partial group size $G$ as $7$, which enables us to only update approximately $25\%$ parameters for a 7B model.
-We set the rank for decomposition of coefficient $\mathbf{C}$ as $128$.
-In order to further reduce learning costs, we also employ LoRA~\cite{hu2021lora} with rank $128$ to update the origin weights inside the partial group.
-We run $20$ epochs during the update of partial group parameters.
-We use the Adam optimizer~\cite{kingma2014adam} with $\beta_1$ = 0.9 and $\beta_2$ = 0.95 and the cosine learning rate decay learning rate scheduler~\cite{loshchilov2016sgdr}.
-Specifically, we set different initial learning rate for the decomposed coefficients and other parameters, i.e. $0.001$ and 9.65e-6, respectively.
-The batch size for partial group fine-tuning is $8$.
-Based on the above setting, it takes approximately $1.5$ hours for the fusion of LLaMA-2-7B with $25\%$ sparsity.
+FuseGPT is implemented with Hugging Face Transformers~\cite{wolf2019huggingface} and PyTorch~\cite{paszke2019pytorch}.
+For deployment, we fold the fused weights by computing $\mathbf{W} \leftarrow \mathbf{W} + \mathbf{C}\odot\mathbf{W}_p$, so inference incurs no additional cost.
+We randomly select samples from the WikiText-2 training dataset~\cite{merity2016pointer} for calibration and fine-tuning.
+Unless otherwise noted, we use 32 samples for calibration and 1024 samples for fine-tuning, which is extremely lightweight for model compression.
+We set the fusion window size $G = 7$ (updating approximately 25\% of parameters for a 7B model) and the low-rank coefficient rank $r = 128$.
+To further reduce learning costs, we employ LoRA~\cite{hu2021lora} with rank 128 to update the original weights inside the fusion window.
+We use the Adam optimizer~\cite{kingma2014adam} with $\beta_1 = 0.9$, $\beta_2 = 0.95$, and cosine learning rate decay~\cite{loshchilov2016sgdr}.
+We set different initial learning rates for the decomposed coefficients and other parameters: 0.001 and $9.65\times10^{-6}$, respectively.
+The batch size for local distillation is 8.
+Sparsity is defined as the ratio of pruned blocks to the total number of blocks in the dense model.